codio-content/HTML_and_CSS-CSS/.guides/content/CSS-3-images-styles-fd73.md

 Now let's make our images corners more rounded, because it's nicer!

-Remove all the styles you put on the img tag and let's start over, now add this style on the img tags :
+In the top left window, add this style on the img tags :

 ```css
 border-radius: 30px;